 When it comes to TVs, life, as Ferris Bueller once observed, moves pretty fast.
 There are constant innovations in picture and sound, which on the plus side means there's more choice than ever in 2025 – but that doesn't make it easy to keep up, or to find the right TV for you.
 Today's TVs are sharper, brighter, and smarter than ever, with stunning QLED and OLED displays available at nearly every price point.
 But with so many options available – QLED, OLED, Mini-LED, 4K, 8K – the decision can feel impossible.
 Each new model looks suspiciously like the last, and yet all claim to change the way you watch.

-Generally speaking, we think that the best TVs on the market today are smart TVs with at least 4K display quality.
-4K should be your baseline resolution when shopping online – anything lower (like Full or standard HD) is last-gen and will do you no favours at all when you sit down to watch today's ultra-high-definition series and blockbusters.
+We think that the best TVs on the market today are smart TVs with at least 4K display quality, but advanced features will only be available with certain sizes.
+If you're looking for a smaller set (a 32-inch or 40-inch TV, for instance) you'll need to shift your focus to other elements.
+However, 4K should be your baseline resolution when shopping online for larger models – anything lower (like full or standard HD) is last-gen and will do you no favours when you sit down to watch today's ultra-high-definition series and blockbusters.
 Whether it's the bleached Lumon walls of Severance, the vibrant Thai foliage of The White Lotus, or cordyceps-riddled clickers tearing jugulars out in a fountain of (high dynamic range) claret in The Last of Us, you want your picture to look as good as it possibly can.
 And with a smart TV, streaming is easier than ever, bringing all your platforms together in one place.
 It's an unequivocal must in today's best TV market.
-So, as you browse our selection, rest assured that we've chosen TVs which all meet the standard for what we believe the best TV should include – 4K resolution and smart capabilities.
+So, as you browse our selection, rest assured that every 43-inch TV and above meets the standard for what we believe the best TVs of this size should include – 4K resolution and smart capabilities.

 Likewise, we've considered film fans and gamers, highlighting models that deliver on processing power, response time, colour depth, brightness, and gamut range – all selected from top TV brands like Samsung, Sony, LG, and Hisense.